clinicalml/prancer/docs/index.md

 <img src="files/rec.png" width="500">

 ### Search
 When the recommendations fail to bring up the correct label(s), the annotator can easily search for their desired term without having to leave the interface.
-In the example below, the annotator could search 'piperacillin' and directly click to select.
+In the example below, the annotator could search 'piperacillin' and directly click to select. <br>
 <img src="files/search.png" width="500">

 ### UMLS Linking
 Medical ontologies are large and nuanced, and sometimes it is necessary to get more information before choosing a concept label.
-You can link your UMLS account to our interface, and as shown below, it will automatically surface the UMLS-provided definitions for a concept in one click.
+You can link your UMLS account to our interface, and as shown below, it will automatically surface the UMLS-provided definitions for a concept in one click. <br>
 <img src="files/more_info.png" width="500">

 ### Concept Categories
+We provide a color-coding for each concept type, e.g. findings, procedures, medical devices; these can be used as visual cues to quickly find the desired concept label.
+Further, users can choose to filter concepts by these concept types; below, the user chose to filter the 'PT' terms to anatomical terms.<br>
 <img src="files/filter.png" width="500">

 ### Flexible Annotation
+We understand that annotation is often messy and inexact, so PRAnCER provide tooling that can help support such use cases.
+Users can choose multiple concepts, label a concept as an 'ambiguous match', or as below, indicate there was no direct match found.
+PRAnCER also enables the annotation of overlapping spans.
 <img src="files/match_options.png" width="500">

 ## How to Use
 ### Installation Instructions
-PRAncer is built on python3 and Node.Js;the README of our Github provides detailed instructions on how to install PRAnCER on your machine in a few simple steps.
+PRAncer is built on python3 and Node.Js; the README of our Github provides detailed instructions on how to install PRAnCER on your machine in a few simple steps.
+PRAnCER can operate on Mac, Windows, and Linux machines.
 ### Loading in Data
-To load in data, users directly place any .txt files in the /data folder.
-If the user wants to load in pre-annotations, our script will generate the requisite json files from provided CSVs containing spans and concepts.
-Users can choose to use their own algorithm or one of our built-ins.
+To load in data, users directly place any clinical notes as .txt files in the /data folder.
+If the user wants to load in pre-annotations, users can generate a CSV of spans and concepts from their own algorithm or one of our built-ins, and our scripts will generate the requisite json files that load the suggestions into PRAnCER.
 ### Creating Custom Vocabulary
 PENDING vocabulary sharing